 Maintain a healthy weight.
 Get help to lose any extra pounds.

 Get a flu shot every year.
-Ask your doctor about pneumonia vaccinations.
+Ask your healthcare provider about pneumonia vaccinations.

 Avoid allergens, pollution, and dust.